Lesson 4: Searching for Patents

 Patentability

-The goal of a patentability search is to find all prior art that might be relevant to a potentially patentable invention.
-The patent applicant (or patent attorney or agent) then analyzes this prior art to determine if they can create a patent application that will meet the requirements of novelty and non-obviousness.
-Patentability searches should cover granted patents and patent applications from all possible patent offices.
-To be truly thorough, the patent applicant will also search for prior art in non-patent literature using scholarly article databases and other resources.
-Exhaustive patentability searches are sometimes called “state-of-the-art” searches, although this term is also sometimes used to describe market analyses that may not involve patentability (see below).
+The goal of a patentability search is to find all prior art relevant to a potentially patentable invention.
+The patent applicant (or patent attorney or agent) analyzes this prior art to determine if they can create a patent application that will meet the requirements of novelty and non-obviousness.
+Patentability searches cover granted patents and patent applications from all possible patent offices.
+To be thorough, the patent applicant will also search for prior art in non-patent literature using scholarly article databases and other resources.
+Exhaustive patentability searches are sometimes called “state-of-the-art” searches, although this term is sometimes used to describe market analyses that may not involve patentability (see below).

 Freedom to operate